ravibodla08/test-commits/README.md

 These are the changes that are committed to release-1 branch.
 We plan to commit around 3 to 4 commits to this branch.

 This is the next commit for the release-1 branch.
 More commits to follow.

+okay, this is the last commit for the release-1 branch.
+We will next merge this to main and develop branches.
+NO squash only merge commits.